 Needless to say, it is entirely voluntary: if some people simply can’t bring themselves to cheer up and be civil for one day, that’s up to them.
 But most Twitter users will probably enjoy a day when we debate the big issues of the day while seeing how it feels to act in a more polite and positive way.

 What it isn’t trying to do is censor or kill-off debate.
 Twitter would be a very boring place if that happened.

-One thing that British Future has found, spending the last 15 months travelling the length and breadth of the UK, talking to citizens directly as part of the National Conversation on Immigration, a joint project with anti-prejudice campaigners Hope not hate.
-We’ve found that even on an issue that can seem so divisive, when people get round a table and talk face-to-face that discussion is largely decent, polite and involves people listening to each others’ views, even when (as is often the case) they don’t agree.
-The final report of the National Conversation on Immigration is published in September.
+One thing that British Future has found, talking to citizens across the UK directly as part of the National Conversation on Immigration with anti-prejudice campaigners Hope not hate, is that even on an issue that can seem so divisive, when people get round a table and talk face-to-face that discussion is largely decent and polite.
+People will listen to each others’ views, even when (as is often the case) they don’t agree.

 But #PositiveTwitterDay isn’t part of the National Conversation – it’s just an idea cooked up by some keen tweeters who’d grown tired of angry trolls dominating the online conversation and adding little to it, and wondering how we can change that.

 Many people have already tweeted that they’ll be supporting #PositiveTwitterDay on Friday 30th.

 Tweet about somebody on the other side of a big debate – but whose views and perspective you have learnt something from, because of how they engage.

 Share a positive experience of using twitter – how people rallied round to support you personally, or how it helped you spread the word about something that really mattered.

 Or try to have a conversation, not a shouting match, with people you don’t agree with, and see how it goes…